Aman-bhai/School-Management-System/README.md

 # School Management System
 - This project is a School Management System implemented using SQL on the command prompt through the XAMPP server.
 The system is designed to handle various school operations using a relational database model.
 The project incorporates fundamental database concepts, such as key constraints (primary and foreign keys), and includes complex SQL queries like joins to manage and extract data effectively.
-The system uses sample data to demonstrate various functionalities, including student management, teacher assignments, and course scheduling, without a frontend interface.
+The system uses sample data to demonstrate various functionalities, including student management, teacher records, parents records, without a frontend interface.

 ## Features: